walseb/fir/readme.md

 The [haddock documentation](https://sheaf.gitlab.io/fir/) is also worth perusing for specialised in-depth explanations.
 If you prefer to browse the haddocks locally, the ["getting started" guide](getting_started.md#docs) includes installation instructions.

+<a name="bugs"></a>
+# Report a bug

+Bugs can be reported on the [issue tracker](https://gitlab.com/sheaf/fir/-/issues).

+If the bug concerns one of the Vulkan example programs, please ensure that maximum debug logging is enabled:
+  * run the example in GHCi, or pipe stdout to a log file, to obtain the logging information;
+  * ensure the Vulkan SDK is installed (which enables the Vulkan validation layers);
+  * set the `VK_LOADER_DEBUG` environment variable to the value `all`, enabling the loader debug messages.

 <a name="dev"></a>
 # Development information